PUBLIC CHARGE

 What is Public Charge?

-“Public charge” means that an individual is likely to become primarily dependent on the government for support, either through cash-aid for income support or long-term nursing home care paid for by Medicaid.
-If immigration officials decide someone is likely to become a public charge, they can deny someone trying to enter the U.S. or trying get a green card (lawful permanent resident status).
+“Public charge” means that an individual is likely to become primarily dependent on the government for support.
+If immigration officials decide someone is likely to become a public charge, they can deny someone trying to enter the U.S. or trying to get a green card (lawful permanent resident status).

 How is public charge determined?

-In a “public charge test,” officials look at all of a person’s circumstances, including income, employment, health, education or skills, family situation and whether a sponsor signed a contract (“affidavit of support”) promising to support the person.
-Officials can determine a public charge based on whether a person has used certain public benefit programs such as cash assistance and long-term care funded by the government.
+In a “public charge test,” officials look at all of a person’s circumstances, including age, income, employment, health, education or skills, family situation, and whether a sponsor signed a contract (“affidavit of support”) promising to support the person.
+Officials can determine whether a person is a public charge based on whether they have used certain public benefit programs.

 Public Charge Factsheet